CoQ10 Benefits for Fertility: What You Need to Know (2026)

 More research is needed on:

-- Optimal dosing protocols for different age groups
+- Optimal dosing for different age groups

-- Long-term effects of high-dose supplementation
+- Long-term effects of high-dose use

 - Head-to-head comparisons of ubiquinone versus ubiquinol for fertility